 The key shift is from AI as a nice-to-have experiment to AI as essential RevOps infrastructure.
 Teams that delay adoption risk falling behind competitors who are already capturing efficiency gains.

-Outreach’s AI Revenue Workflow Platform is a comprehensive, centralized solution that brings clarity to the chaos of various technologies and data sources.
+Outreach’s Agentic AI platform for revenue teams is a comprehensive, centralized solution that brings clarity to the chaos of various technologies and data sources.
 It’s purposefully built to support cross-functional revenue-generating teams and can empower your organization to achieve greater revenue efficiency.

-Companies with mature RevOps functions are 1.4x more likely to exceed revenue goals by 10%+ and achieve 36% more revenue growth than siloed organizations.
-Outreach's AI Revenue Workflow Platform provides the unified data foundation RevOps teams need to align sales, marketing, and customer success around shared revenue objectives.
+Companies with mature RevOps functions are 1.4x more likely to exceed revenue goals by 10 percent + and achieve 36 percent more revenue growth than siloed organizations.
+Outreach's Agentic AI Revenue Platform provides the unified data foundation RevOps teams need to align sales, marketing, and customer success around shared revenue objectives.

 A RevOps team improves collaboration between sales, marketing, and customer success teams by creating a unified strategy and aligning goals across departments.
 This alignment fosters a cohesive operational framework, ensuring each team's efforts contribute to the company's broader objectives.
 By centralizing data and analytics, RevOps provides all teams with a clear, unified view of funnel performance, which reduces miscommunication and aligns teams on priorities.
 They also implement integrated technology solutions that streamline processes and enable seamless sharing of information, preventing the data silos often seen in siloed departments.